 - Bake until the top is browned and the cookie cake looks cooked in the center.
 A few minutes before the cookie cake is done, you’ll start smelling the wonderful aroma of baked chocolate chip cookies!

 - Another way to check for doneness, besides using your nose, is to tap the center with your finger.
 You should feel some resistance when it’s cooked.
 If your finger encounters dough, it’s not ready.
 I prefer my cookies and cookie cakes slightly underdone, but if you prefer a more fully cooked cookie cake, add a couple of minutes to the baking time.

 - Remember, all ovens bake a little differently.
 Your cookie cake may take a few minutes longer or shorter than what the recipe states.

 - PRO-Tip: Reserve some of the candies to carefully press into the top of the cake when it’s fresh out of the oven.
 This will make a prettier, bakery-like presentation.
 Use caution so you don’t burn yourself on the hot pie plate.

 I like serving wedges, so start by cutting across the middle from one side to the other.
 Then start in the middle and slice the first wedge in whatever size you desire.

-This cookie cake is meant to serve eight but you can cut bigger or smaller slices depending on your appetites.
-Since the pie plate was greased, it’s easy to remove the first slice with a spatula.
+This cookie cake is meant to serve eight but you can cut bigger or smaller slices depending on your appetite.
+Since the pie plate was greased, it was easy to remove the first slice with a spatula.